jbcoe/allocators/TALK.md

 }
 ```

-For collections, swap cannot invalidate iterators, we apply the same principle to `dyn_optional`.
+For collections, swap cannot invalidate iterators.
+We apply the same principle to `dyn_optional`.

-If allocators are not propagated, and do not compare equal then behaviour is undefined.
+If allocators are not propagated and do not compare equal, then behaviour is undefined.

 ---